wagmacaravan/Supervised-celltype-classification-via-pbmc-data/README.md

   B cells), the model learned biology.
 - Errors are confined to T-cell subsets.
-Merging them into one lineage label raises macro F1 to **0.900** with no model change: the ceiling is the modality, not the algorithm.
+Merging them into one lineage label raises macro F1 to **0.900** with no model change:
   These labels derive from surface proteins (CD25/CD45RA/CD45RO) that RNA cannot fully resolve.
+Part of the increase is also a small-n relief (went from 10 to 6 classes)
 - Rare classes (n=2, n=5 in test) are unmeasurable; one cell moves recall by 50 points yet control 20% of macro F1.
 Reported alongside per-class support for transparency.